Start Free

 2. From the Jenkins Dashboard, navigate to Manage Jenkins > Configure System.

 3. From the GitLab section, add your GitLab server.
-Make sure to check the Manage Web Hooks checkbox.
+Make sure to select the Manage Web Hooks checkbox.

 Other settings